swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 directory) tells you where you are sitting in the directory tree.
 The command `ls` will list the files in files in the current directory.
 Directories are often called "folders" because of how they are represented in GUIs.
-Directories are just listings of files.
-They can contain other files or directories.
+Directories are just organizational groupings of files.
+They can contain files or other directories.

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home